nicocardiel/filabres/README.md

 ## Installing the code

-n order to keep your current Python installation clean, it is highly recommended to first build a new Python 3 *virtual environment*.
+In order to keep your current Python installation clean, it is highly recommended to first build a new Python 3 *virtual environment*.

 ```shell